Manu577228/Vanilla-JS-Game-2-Memory-Game/README.md

 ## About Me

-I'm Manu Bharadwaj, a passionate Software Engineer.
-I love to Code & Sing.
-This project is a result of my dedication to Javascript.
+I'm Manu Bharadwaj, a dedicated Software Developer with a passion for coding and singing.
+This project reflects my commitment to JavaScript development.

 ## Features

-- 📦 [HTML, CSS, JAVASCRIPT]
+- 📦 HTML, CSS, JAVASCRIPT.

 ## Getting Started